ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 Note that the SCT store also contains SCTs received in certificates.

+The client MUST NOT send the same set of SCTs to the same server more often than TBD.

 An SCT MUST NOT be sent to any other HTTPS server than one serving the domain that the certificate signed by the SCT refers to.